A Father to His Men

 - Jackie Estacado, head of a New York mob family, and host of a being called The Darkness, may not be the most saintly person in the world, but he will show you no mercy if you dare go after his men.
 Jackie is Lawful Neutral, choosing to follow a set of old-school honor and codes, one of which is "look after your people."
 The mobsters, in return, have Undying Loyalty to their boss.

-- If you're a Super Villain, it is a very, very, very bad idea to hurt a member of the Justice League when Superman's around.
+- If you're a Super Villain, it is a very, very, very bad idea to hurt a member of the Justice League of America when Superman's around.
 There's a reason he's the default leader of the team.

 - Just about every leader, or just high ranking member, of the X-Men is this.